pakyimcheng/comp3278_gp_project/README.md

 4. Navigating to the Application
 ```
 Open a Web Browser and go to http://localhost:3000/
+* When you do `npm start`, the app may open the tab for you automically
-Login using Facial Recognition or email and Password
+Login using Facial Recognition or Email and Password
 ```

-4. Using the Application
+5. Use the Application
 If you have a Lecture/Tutorial in the next 60 minutes, you will see a notification at the  left side of the Home Page and you can naviagte to the "Upcoming Course" Page and see the course Info.
 Else, you can always go to the "TimeTable" Page to view your personal timetable in the current week.
 To view all your login records, head to the Records Page, you will find all your login records there, including login ID, IP Address and Login Duration.